 Dallas’s managed growth plan from 1910 through the 1930s, authored by George E. Kessler.|

 Scope and Content

-Although Kessler died in Indianapolis, Indiana, March 20, 1923, his Trinity River improvement plans were implemented in the 1930s, and the levee system was completed.
-In addition to a plan for Dallas, Kessler drafted city plans for Cincinnati, Ohio; Indianapolis, Indiana; Cleveland, Ohio; El Paso, Texas; Denver, Colorado; and Syracuse, New York.
+The Trinity River was improved and the levee system was completed in the 1930s.
+In addition to a plan for Dallas, Kessler drafted city plans for Cincinnati, Indianapolis, Cleveland, El Paso, Denver, and Syracuse.
+Kessler died in Indianapolis, Indiana, on March 20, 1923.

 The collection is arranged chronologically.
 The collection contains one series of printed materials documenting the Kessler Plan and promotional publications from either the Kessler Plan Association or the Dallas Chamber of Commerce.

 Permission to publish, reproduce, distribute, or use by any and all other current or future developed methods or procedures must be obtained in writing from the Dallas Municipal Archives.
 All rights are reserved and retained regardless of current or future development or laws that may apply to fair use standards.

 The Kessler Plan, 1911-1930 (Box <x>, Folder <y>), Dallas Municipal Archives